crypto-com/thaler-docs/docs/getting-started/send_your_first_transaction.md

 please refer to [ClientCLI](../wallets/client-cli).
 :::

-Before sending the transaction, please notice that the genesis fund is stored in a staking address at the beginning.
+Crypto.com Chain uses a hybrid transaction accounting model with different transaction types.
+Before sending the transaction, please notice that the genesis fund is stored in a _staking_ address at the beginning.
 You first have to **withdraw** it to UTXO:

 ![](./assets/states.png)